Athanassios Fokas

 Department of Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge.

 Education

 Fokas earned a BS in Aeronautics from Imperial College in 1975 and a PhD in Applied mathematics from Caltech in 1979.
 His dissertation, Invariants, Lie-Backlund Operators and Backlund Transformations, was written under the direction of Paco Axel Lagerstrom.
-He subsequently attended the Leonard M. Miller School of Medicine at the University of Miami, earning his medical degree in 1986.
+He subsequently attended the Miller School of Medicine at the University of Miami, earning his medical degree in 1986.

 Career

 After medical school, Fokas was appointed Professor and Chair of the Department of Mathematics and Computer Science at Clarkson University in 1986.
 From there, he moved to Imperial College in 1996 to a Chair of Applied Mathematics.
 Since 2002, he holds the Professorship of Nonlinear Mathematical Science (2000) in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge, a professorship established in the year 2000 for a single tenure.
 He was elected a Member of the Academy of Athens in 2004 and a professorial fellow of Clare Hall, Cambridge in 2005.